How to Color Correct Old Photos?

 Way 2.
 Correct the Color in Old Photos Manually

 Prefer to have total control over editing?
 Then this way is for you.
 Adjust settings for each color separately simply by dragging a slider.
 Open the Enhancement tab, then proceed to Color.
 Use the Hue sliders to change the colors completely.
 Increase Saturation and Luminance to make certain tones pop out.
-Let the greens shine like emeralds under the sun, cover skies with a deep blue, turn yellowish dawn into crimson dusk - now you can do all of that with ease!
+Let the greens shine like emeralds under the sun, cover skies with a deep blue, turn yellowish dawn into crimson dusk - now you can do all of that in your old faded photo with ease!

 Perform manual correction